AngerWind/example4all/frontend/example4js/typescript_guigu/js-ts.md

     - 第一种

       - ```typescript
-        let someValue: unknown = "this is a string";
+        let someValue: unknown = "this is a.js string";
         let strLength: number = (someValue as string).length;
         ```

     - 第二种

       - ```typescript
-        let someValue: unknown = "this is a string";
+        let someValue: unknown = "this is a.js string";
         let strLength: number = (<string>someValue).length;
         ```